v1k45/v1k45.github.io/content/modern-django-part-1.md

 We will be using multiple libraries in this project, mainly, `django-rest-framework` for creating APIs easily, `react-router-dom` for handling in-app routing, `redux` for maintaing global application state.

 This part of the series is about setting up your project to serve django and react seamlessly.

+The code for this repository is hosted on my github, [v1k45/ponynote](https://github.com/v1k45/ponynote).
+You can checkout `part-1` branch to all the changes done till the end of this part.

 ### Environment setup